 3.45 a.m.
 Sam was working in a stockbrokers office when the Boer War started in

 the October of 1899.
 He and James were only fifteen and a half, but already six

 foot tall, and they decided to join up.
 They had inherited the Procter Spirit

 James, after the Boer War, went to Tokyo to work in a bank.When his fiancee jilted him, he returned to England.
+The 1911 Census records him as a Foreign Bank Accountant, and one of five boarders with Henry and Ada Saxby at Hanover Square, London.
 His brother-in-law and banker, James Buchanan, got him a job with the Ottoman Bank as manager of their Manchester Branch.
-He married Pauline, born in 1892, who had sung at the Scala Opera House.
-He was promoted to be manager of the head branch in Constantinople, and during World War One, he worked as an undercover agent in the Greek Islands.
+In 1911 at Epsom, he married Pauline Emeric, born in 1892, who had sung at the Scala Opera House.
+He was promoted to be manager of the head branch of the Ottoman Bank in Constantinople, and during World War One, he worked as an undercover agent in the Greek Islands.

 After the war, he came into money from government work, and he started building a house on the Riviera but lost his money in the Hatry crash.
 After a difficult period, including his wife’s breakdown, James Buchanan helped him again and got him an executive job in the Credit Lyonaise.
 When the 2nd World War started, James was already fifty-five but still managed undercover work in North Africa.
 He died in Hampshire in 1955, aged seventy.
 Pauline, now living in Richmond, found her niche writing poetry and had some of it published.